![]() Online Scuba Lessons |

 The guy on AOL, an army frogman, told them about night diving in Cozumel.
 They remembered that you don't shine the light in anyone's eyes and turn them off when you get to the top.
 There's some really neat folks on AOL, they haven't seen anybody they didn't like yet.

 Time to suit up.
 Clem remembers to put his hard cover copy of the PADI technical diving encyclopedia in his waterproof pouch this time.
 Remember these boys have plenty of book training.
 The guys get dressed up and look real cool with all the tools and lights and strobes dangling everywhere.
-Maybe we can be on the cover of Rodale's diving magazine they think.
+Maybe we can be on the cover of Rodale's diving magazine, they think.

 They enter the water, approach the coral rock, and turn on the behemoth lights.
 These lights make a 747 landing light look like one of those pocket pens that the doctor looks into your throat with.
 Clem cooked an Oscar Meyer weenie by holding it in front of the light bulb when he first got the light.

 The coral rock bursts into a rainbow of color!
 But as the boys get closer, fish start dropping from the shock of the light output.
 Bubba thinks this is great!
-Heck this was better than throwing M80s in a lake and watching the fish float up.
+Heck this was better than throwing M80s in a water and watching the fish float up.

 Bwana